 Average | 1.5d | 2.5d | 1d | 2.5d | 2.5d | 5d |

-The Overall Average chart plots the Average Work Time- 2.5, Average Wait Time 2.5, and Average Cycle Time as 5.
+The Overall Average chart plots the Average Work Time- as 2.5, the Average Wait Time as 2.5, and the Average Cycle Time as 5.

-If cards are blocked, for example in the Development Column, the tables 3, 4, and 5 below explains the revised calculation:
+If cards are blocked, for example in the Development Column, tables 3, 4, and 5 below explain the revised calculation:

 Table 3: Overall Average Calculation, where cards are blocked in a column